peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

 - `cmd+alt+leftmousebutton` will enable you to drag a selection and place a cursor on every line
 - `cmd+shift+l` will put a cursor on every line you have selected.
 - `cmd+l` will select the entire line where your cursor(s) is/are on.
-- and `cmd+leftmousebutton` will simply add another cursor.
+- `cmd+leftmousebutton` will simply add another cursor.

 And all of these get even better when you start combining them.
 Soon you'll wonder how you ever lived without it.